Finding relief from degenerative scoliosis symptoms

 - Muscle weakness in the lower extremities

-In severe cases, some patients with degenerative scoliosis may also have difficulty breathing or with continence.
-If you lose bladder or bowel control at any point, seek medical attention immediately.
+In severe cases, some patients with degenerative scoliosis may also have difficulty breathing or loss of bowel or bladder control.
+If you are experiencing bowel or bladder dysfunction at any point, seek medical attention immediately.

-Initially, your doctor may recommend a series of conservative treatments to help reduce your symptoms and realign your spine without surgery.
+Initially, your doctor may recommend a series of conservative treatments to help reduce degenerative scoliosis symptoms and realign your spine without surgery.
 This is often achieved with the use of the following treatments:

 - Physical therapy